Aaron-Bopp/TIM/40_Evergreens/Your anxiety is telling you everything that could go wrong, not what will go wrong.md

 #### [[Your anxiety is telling you everything that could go wrong, not what will go wrong]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-Whether it be thoughts about driving into oncoming traffic or jumping off a cliff, [[You're not afraid of falling off the cliff you're afraid of jumping off the cliff]] and those thoughts are just warning signs from the [[brain]].
+Whether it be fear of accidentally driving into oncoming traffic or falling of a cliff, [[You don't want to jump off the cliff you're just afraid of falling]] and those thoughts are just warning signs from the [[brain]].
 We are used to our brain's giving us warning signs, but for most people [[anxiety]] is not a warning state, it's a state of alarm.

 [[Anxiety]] can be very overwhelming because you are getting a non-stop feed of every negative situation that could happen.
 These thoughts can often feel very irrational because we know that not every bad thing will happen, but [[Our brain will do anything it can to protect itself]].
 The truth is the [[brain]] has used [[Physiologic Anxiety]] to survive for millions of years, because [[Our brains are built around survival]].